 Turkey Leg with Hawaiian Rolls

-You can buy a turkey leg for about $12.99.
+You can buy a turkey leg for about $14.49.
 Bring a pack of Hawaiian Rolls and make that iconic Disneyland food stretch further.
 You can easily get eight slider-size sandwiches out of the leg.
 Take it to a restaurant table to cut and distribute them.
 Depending on the location, you'll find a choice of condiments such as mustard, mayo, BBQ sauce, honey and even hot sauce (find some hot sauces at Tiana's Palace).
-NGL, it is a bit messy to cut up (but not at all messy for the kids to eat) so see if you can secure a paper plate to use the turkey leg bag for the cutting.
+NGL, it is a bit messy to cut up (but not at all messy for the kids to eat) so see if you can secure a paper plate or use the turkey leg bag for the cutting.
 (We found that turkey legs can stick to napkins.)
 It tastes like a hot ham sandwich and actually ends up being more filling than you'd think, especially if you have some fruit or chips to go with it.

 Lunch Meat with Sliced Sourdough